nishantbobade99-sys/TA0027/README.md

 ⚠️ **Important Legal Notice:**

-Asra is a **prototype research project** and is provided "as-is" without warranty.
+NIVI is a **prototype research project** and is provided "as-is" without warranty.
 It is **not a substitute for emergency services, personal safety training, or professional security.**

 - The system may fail to detect danger (false negatives)
 - The system may alert when you're safe (false positives)
 - Battery drain, network issues, or OS restrictions may prevent escalation
 - **Always call emergency services directly if you are in immediate danger**

-By using Asra, you acknowledge that the developers are not liable for harm, injury, or loss resulting from system failures or limitations.
+By using NIVI, you acknowledge that the developers are not liable for harm, injury, or loss resulting from system failures or limitations.

 ---